 With our long-standing roots in a strong industrial culture, we are asserting our status as a manufacturer in opposition to a competitive model largely based on outsourced production.
-We produce nearly 70% of the articles that we sell and possess 40 industrial sites worldwide.
-Only 30% of our products are purchased from suppliers.
+We produce 2/3 of the articles that we sell and possess 39 industrial sites worldwide.

 The Group rolls out its worldwide production base to meet the specific needs of markets: